 - Before.
-Eat healthy, nutritious foods rich in carbohydrates such as rice, pasta, potatoes, and many fruits and vegetables.
-Avoid the common carbo-loading mistake by over-eating.
+Eat healthy, nutritious foods rich in carbohydrates, such as rice, pasta, potatoes, and many fruits and vegetables.
+Avoid the common carbo-loading mistake of over-eating.
 This is not the reason for you to eat your heart out, thinking that you’ll burn it all off later.
-Stick to your usual eating cycle but be more selective on the food type and quality.
+Stick to your usual eating cycle but be more selective about the food type and quality.

 - After.
 Replenish your glycogen stores within 30 minutes of completion.
 Consume around 300 calories of carbs and protein with a ratio of 4:1.
 You can then have your post-ride meal later once you’ve cleaned up.

 Remember to check the weather forecast daily as the ride gets nearer.
 The closer it is to the actual day, the more accurate the weather forecast.